Snapped mooring line

 This mooring line was to be made fast to a bollard in the lock.
 The vessel was moving about 0.7 knots to be in position.

 The line was slackened as the vessel moved forward.
-After about 15 meters, the line got stuck in the storage drum of the winch; this prevented it from paying out even when the winch was being turned to allow slackening of the line.
+After about 15 metres, the line got stuck in the storage drum of the winch; this prevented it from paying out even when the winch was being turned to allow slackening of the line.
 Due to the forward movement of the vessel, the line was not able to carry the tension and snapped near the winch drum.

 No crew were hit by the line parting.
 All crew were well clear from the snap back area.